-Our liquidity is not at risk since, as before, there are no indications that the payment behavior of our customers will deteriorate in the future.
+The liquidity is not at risk since, to date, there are no indications of an increase in payment defaults by customers.

-EEW's economic situation is stable overall.
-There are therefore no impairment risks.
+EEW's financial and economic situation thus remains stable overall, so there are no significant impairment risks.

 This assessment is based on the information available at present.
-If the pandemic situation worsens, this could have a negative impact on the EEW Group.
+If the pandemic situation or the Russia-Ukraine war were to worsen, this could have negative effects on the EEW Group's assets, liabilities, financial position and financial performance.